testertv/3Dverter/README.md

 <h2 align="center"><b>Installation</b></h2>

 The program is portable, just download the archive, unzip it and follow the instructions at the top.
+3Dverter version in the archive is not the newest, the most up-to-date is always at the link below.

 <p align="center">
  <a href="https://github.com/testertv/3Dverter/tree/main/Releases" alt="License: GPLv3"><img src="https://img.shields.io/badge/Download-3Dverter-brightgreen.svg" width="250"></a>